Conditional Access insights and reporting

 After loading for a few minutes, why is the workbook returning zero results?

-When the volume of sign-ins exceeds the query capacity of Log Analytics, the workbook will return zero results.
+When the volume of sign-ins exceeds the query capacity of Log Analytics, the workbook returns zero results.
 Try shortening the time range to 4 hours to see if the workbook loads.

 Can I save my parameter selections?

-Can I edit and customize the workbook with additional queries?
+Can I edit and customize the workbook with other queries?

 You can edit and customize the workbook by going to Azure Active Directory > Workbooks > Conditional Access Insights and reporting.
-Here you'll find the workbook template, where you can edit the workbook and save a copy to your workspace, including the parameter selections, in My reports or Shared reports.
-To start editing the queries, click Edit at the top of the workbook.
+Here you find the workbook template, where you can edit the workbook and save a copy to your workspace, including the parameter selections, in My reports or Shared reports.
+To start editing the queries, select Edit at the top of the workbook.

 For more information about Azure AD workbooks, see the article, How to use Azure Monitor workbooks for Azure Active Directory reports.